regulad/ShitpostAPI/README.md

 * `SHITPOST_API_HOST`: Configures the webserver host.
 Default is `0.0.0.0`.
 * `SHITPOST_API_URI`: MongoDB connection URI.
 Default is `mongodb://localhost:27107`.
 * `SHITPOST_API_DB`: MongoDB database name.
 Default is `shitposts`.
+* `SHITPOST_API_CACHE`: Relative (or absolute) path of the file cache.
+Default is `downloads/`

 ## API

 ### POST `/edit`

+Returns a stream of bytes from a multipart request to edit a video.

 Form fields: